Single-shotMeasurementOfPhotodetectors/Photodetector_project/README.md

 During execution, the script will display **prompt messages** indicating the procedures being carried out.
 Relevant estimated parameters will also be shown in the output messages.

-Upon completion, the program generates a figure that **reconstructs the output samples** (corresponding to Fig. 3a in our paper) using parameters extracted from both single-shot and traditional measurements, and compares them with the ground-truth measurements.
-In Fig. 3a, we present normalized outputs to highlight similarity, whereas in this code, we preserve the original values so that the outputs directly represent the number of electrons.
+Upon completion, the program generates a figure that **reconstructs the output samples**  using parameters extracted from both single-shot and traditional measurements, and compares them with the ground-truth measurements.
+We present a Monte Carlo simulation of such outputs to highlight similarity, whereas in this code, we show one sample output.